is a standard communication protocol for automatization networks and building management (Building Automation and Control Networks

 Communication by OPC server

-For communication of the PROMOTIC application with the BACnet
+For communication of the PROMOTIC application by the BACnet

 protocol the OPC